mchourishi/Movieapp/README.md

 ### Note
 - Searched movies will be cached for 5 minutes and will return the results from cache to improve retrieval performance.
-- If cache expired or is empty for the the movies we will get movies from API.
+- If cache expired or is empty the movies we will fetched movies from API.

 ### Tests
 Run `vendor/bin/phpunit tests/` from Movieapp directory.